 A side enterprise, involved the discovery and description of the oldest known evidence of fungus farming amongst insects, together with the Supreme Director as well as some of the Gravelmonkeys.
-This spectacular fossil was found as part of the East African Rift Project in Tanzania.
-Despite having gone slightly bug-eyed with the amount of work required for this paper, it has been published!
-Additionally, Eric and I wrote a magazine article on the subject available in the March/April 2017 edition of Australasian Science!
+This spectacular fossil was found as part of the East African Rift Project in Tanzania and has been a well received ichnological discovery, published in Plos One and the Australasian Science magazine (see publications below or in the publications page on this website).

-A view towards the famous Pyramid Rock in Porcupine Gorge.
+A view of the famous Pyramid Rock in Porcupine Gorge.